redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 >would certainly be a fiasco_ -- to say nothing of the fact that if we
 >were to spend so much upon industry, there would be nothing left over
 >for agricultural credits.
+>

->We might increase our imports twofold, especially the Import of
+>We might increase our imports twofold, especially the import of
 >machinery, in order to hasten the growth of industry; but this, by
 >making our imports greatly exceed our exports, would lead to an
 >unfavourable balance of trade, and would disturb our exchange.
 This
 >would mean an undermining of the foundation _on which alone a carefully
 >planned guidance and development of manufacturing industry is
 >possible_.
+>
 >We might greatly increase exports, without paying heed to any other of
 >the main constituents of our economic life.
 We might do this regardless
 >of the condition of the home market. _The consequences of such a policy